tuxofil/erjik/README.md

 Testing.

-In order to test erjik you can manually start it from shell using run.sh script and supply test requests on erjik`s stdin.
+In order to test erjik you can manually start it from shell using run.sh script and supply test requests on erjik's stdin.
-Answers will be send to erjik`s stdout.
+Answers will be send to erjik's stdout.
 Do not forget to supply RequestID token otherwise erjik will be unable to parse incoming request.